 - [email protected]

-Emma L. Briant is a researcher at the School of Media and Public Affairs and senior lecturer (equivalent to associate professor) in journalism at the University of Essex (U.K.).
-Dr. Briant specializes in researching and publishing on the topics of propaganda and political communication and is most interested in international security, and media debates of politics, inequality and human rights.
+Emma L. Briant is a researcher at the School of Media and Public Affairs.
+Dr. Briant specializes in researching and publishing on the topics of propaganda and political communication and is most interested in changing technologies and their implications for democracy, international security, inequality and human rights.